-Located in the Iberian Peninsula, Spain is literally covered with wonderful destinations and landmarks.
-It is not surprising that it’s one of the most popular countries in the world for travelers.
+Located in the Iberian Peninsula, Spain is covered with beautiful destinations and landmarks.
+Unsurprisingly, it’s one of the most popular countries in the world for travelers.
 From the works of Gaudi to the museums in Madrid and the dozens of imposing cathedrals, there are loads of famous landmarks in Spain.

-This article will focus on the most famous landmarks in Spain, the ones you really cannot miss on any trip to Spain.
-Though the country is so packed with things to do, monuments, historical buildings, and lovely natural areas, that’s almost impossible to mention them all in a single post.
+This article will focus on the most famous landmarks in Spain, which you cannot miss on any trip to Spain.
+Though the country is so packed with things to do, monuments, historical buildings, and lovely natural areas, it’s almost impossible to mention them all in a single post.

 We have traveled and written extensively about Spain.
-Still, to make this article as complete as possible, we have invited a few fellow bloggers to contribute with some of their favorite landmarks in Spain.
+Still, to make this article as complete as possible, we have invited a few fellow bloggers to share their favorite landmarks in Spain.